 - How to Knit a Beanie: Step-by-Step Instructions with Pictures

 - How to Reduce Stress: 7 Ways to “Decelerate” Your Life

-This instructional guide on how to knit a headband was translated from German to English.
-You can view the original here: Stirnband stricken: Do-it-Yourself.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This instructional guide on how to knit a headband was translated and adapted from German to English.
+You can view the original here: Stirnband stricken: Do-it-Yourself.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.